Last Updated on Samuel Franklinby

 Best Scout Builds Guide

-Combining the above scout tips with some of the best Deep Rock Galactic scout builds will set you up for highest chance of success when playing as this class.
+Combining the above scout tips with some of the best Deep Rock Galactic scout builds will set you up for the highest chance of success when playing as this class.
 The scout has several key choices to make when creating the ideal build based on your scout playstyle alongside a number of clear choices when picking modifications.
 Both of these are detailed below to give you the necessary information to allow for an informed decision as you play the scout class.

 Scout Primary Weapons

-Deepcore GK2: The scout default weapon which is the more balanced option that is good at range but equally reliable at close and mid ranges as you run, gun and grapple around the map.
-These playstyles are reflected in Deepcore GK2 modifications you can take with multiple decision points on whether you want a deadly ranged weapon or a run and gun option (both covered below) and pairing it with damage options.
+Deepcore GK2: The scout default weapon which is the balanced option and is good at range but equally reliable at close and mid ranges as you run, gun and grapple around the map.
+These playstyles are reflected in Deepcore GK2 build modifications you can take with multiple decision points on whether you want a deadly ranged weapon or a run and gun option (both covered below) and pairing it with raw damage mod options.
 This is also true for the overclock options with most being viable on this assault rifle provided it matches your playstyle although compact ammo is a good default.

 - Tier 2 – Increased Calibre Rounds

-- Tier 3 – Improved Propellent
+- Tier 3 – Floating Barrel

 - Tier 4 – Hollow Point Bullets